This Day In Literary History

 The Book of the Month Club was a mail order service for book lovers, founded by ad copywriter Harry Scherman and his partners, Max Sackheim and Robert Haas.

-They first broke into the mail order book selling business in 1916 with their Little Leather Library, which contained "30 Great Books for $2.98" - miniature reprints of classic novels "bound in limp Redcroft."
+They first broke into the mail order book selling business in 1916 with their Little Leather Library, which contained "30 Great Books for $2.98" (about $66 in today's money) - miniature reprints of classic novels "bound in limp Redcroft."